twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/internal-call/README.md

 # Known issues

-1. When in an agent-to-agent call, the transfer button is hidden, as Flex does not handle this scenario correctly.
+1. When in an agent-to-agent call, the internal transfer button is hidden, as Flex does not handle this scenario correctly.
 2. When in an agent-to-agent call, an external transfer is done correctly, but the UI does not reflect what is going on.